justnonamenoname/lifeticle/readme.txt

 As you grow older, objects are felt to be of a different size, and even if there is a separate area of space around the lifeticle and the sizes of sensations are larger, then they still do not correspond to real sizes, but are relative.
 Furthermore, one's own spatial domain is a more complex structure.
-An experiment on creating pain at a distance and studying a qualia generator could help clarify the question and the distance limit.
+An experiment on creating pain at a distance and researching a qualia generator could help clarify the question and the distance limit.

 Space